USDA-FSA/fsa-design-system/components/stepped-control/index.md

   <button class="fsa-btn fsa-btn--secondary" data-behavior="open-modal" aria-controls="UNIQUE-ID-stepped-control-demo-2" aria-expanded="false" type="button">Directional</button>
 </p>

 ## Usage

 ### Use When

-* The process flow of a User requires multiple steps to perform actions
+* A process flow requires multiple steps to perform actions, and should be paired with the [Stepped Tabs]({{ site.baseurl }}components/stepped-tabs/) component.
 * A process flow would be enriched by a sticky control at the bottom of the screen
 * A Status Message would help to gain context for the User during a stepped process